HaoLiangCQ/ChatBot-Fine-Tuned-Friends/README.md

+# Conversational ChatBot
-# Fine Tuned ChatBot based on DialoGPT using all Dialogues in TV show 'F.r.i.e.n.d.s'
+## Fine-tuning ChatBot based on DialoGPT using all Dialogues in the TV show 'F.r.i.e.n.d.s'